gunjan99/Text-Generation-using-VAE-Beta-VAE/README.md

 Since Quora question-pair dataset was not labelled, custom labelling of the data was created.
 The dataset was split into five classes based on the following keywords: \['How', 'Where', 'When', 'Why', None\].

 The performance of both were compared by plotting t-Distributed Stochastic Neighbor Embedding (t-SNE) plots for the encodings produced of the training dataset. t-SNE is basically a Dimensionality Reduction technique which makes it easier to visualize the results of a dataset having many features.
+Additionally, results on Quora dataset were also compared by generating the sentences from the encodings of the sentences used.